How to Save Money on Your Teen’s Car Insurance

 Before You Buy:

+Regardless of how much is car insurance for a new driver, you still have to choose your teen’s car with insurance in mind.
 Choose your teen’s car with insurance in mind.
 That means striking a careful balance between getting a car that’s new enough to have modern safety features and yet not so new that repairs would be unusually expensive.
 In general, look for small or mid-sized cars that are a few years old without being brand new.
 Sporty cars and SUVs will generally cost significantly more to insure.

 If you’re not sure what to buy, call your insurance agent and ask for some recommendations.
 He or she should be able to list numerous makes and models that are known for their affordability when it comes to insurance rates.